davidgaag/stock-market-sim/README.md

 Stock market simulator app in React built to learn database design and implementation, using technologies such as Redis and PostgreSQL.
+Integrates with real market data using Finnhub API, using Redis caching to improve performance and minimize API calls.